phamquangsang661/FS2FE-Reminato-Testing/README.md

 In front-end you can define type of .env in **front-end/src/vite-end.d.ts**.
 Default .env that worked have been added, so you have not to edit anything.
 You can read this [article](https://vitejs.dev/guide/env-and-mode.html) for understanding vite processing env.

+#### Root specific

+In root you can define type of .env in **./.env**.
+Default .env that worked have been added, so you have not to edit anything.
+You can read this [article](https://vitejs.dev/guide/env-and-mode.html) for understanding vite processing env.

 ## Database Setup

 I using prisma to work and migrate database. you can change provider in **back-end/prisma/schema.prisma** of prisma to change database.